OsamaSaw/Pokemondex/README.md

 # Pokemondex
-A small Pokémon app made with HTML, CSS, JS, to represent Pokémon's
+A small Pokémon app made with HTML, CSS, JS, to represent Pokémon's using api for the calling the Pokemons data